Skip to content

 The Claude Code connector turns a real claude session into a Cotal mesh peer.
 A bundled plugin inside the session joins NATS, maps lifecycle hooks to presence, and exposes the mesh tools.
 Nothing wraps Claude; it is an ordinary session that happens to be on the mesh.

 The shared mesh runtime (agent, cotal_* tools, hook relay) lives in @cotal-ai/connector-core; this connector is the thin Claude-specific adapter over it.
-Siblings: OpenCode (beta), Hermes (alpha).
+Siblings: OpenCode (beta), Hermes (alpha), pi (alpha); the Connectors matrix compares them feature-by-feature.

 Terminal window